Diagnostics and ID

 Call ahead to drop off samples.

-The Horticulture Diagnostic Lab, run by Master Gardener volunteers, can identify plants and insects and diagnose plant diseases or damage caused by insects.
+The lab is operated by our Master Gardener with the assistance of our CCEDC Horticulture Dept. Our volunteers can help identify plants and insects, diagnose plant diseases, or identify damage caused by insects.

 Samples are accepted by appointment only.